tokopedia/ShowCase/README.md

     .build();
 ```

-Note: To use most of default functionality, the views in the custom layout should have the same id with the R.layout.tutorial_view.xml
+Note: To use most of default functionality, the views in the custom layout should correspond with the same id with the id in ```R.layout.tutorial_view.xml```

 License
 -------